Word Meanings - SIGNIFICATION - Book Publishers vocabulary database

 At the bottom; lowest.
 Cowell.
 Note: In feudal law, the tenant paravail is the lowest tenant of the fee, or he who is immediate tenant to one who holds over of another.
 Wharton. - WATER-BEARER

-The constellation Aquarius. - OVERLANGUAGED
+The constellation Aquarius. - MISDEMEAN

 A current flowing in one direction only; -- distinguished from alternating current.
 When steady and not pulsating a direct current is often called a continuous current.
-A direct induced current, or momentary current of the same direction as the - INSENSE
+A direct induced current, or momentary current of the same direction as the - DEMEANURE

 To make to understand; to instruct.
 Halliwell. - COUNTER WEIGHT